 5 Types of Plastic Surgery for Pectus Excavatum

-From a surgeon’s perspective, the silicone implants will make the inherited protruding ribs a lot less noticeable.
+From a surgeon’s perspective, silicone implants make the inherited protruding ribs much less noticeable.

 5 Most Common Silicone Implants Problems

 - Late development of seroma

 - Dense calcification